 Dwelling in the Field of a Drawing

 The human urge to create a dwelling place for oneself is an underlying impulse in my work.
 Each drawing involves searching and settling behaviors related to that urge.
 I send out the first lines to feel out the space and give voice to different states of being.
 Slowly, relationships build between marks, and they activate the field and each other with their particular energies.
 Drawings come to resolution over time, and in many cases that resolution is quite tenuous.
 It is as if the marks are in barest agreement to cohabit but nevertheless work together to provide some positive affect on the psyche: to create structure, to create space, and to allow the space to expand.
 Other drawings are characterized by overall solidity and weight, yet contain a sense of an underlying instability.
-At first look, these appear as a configuration of black shapes; yet line is key to the process here too, as the black is “drawn” by rolling many lines of black with an ink brayer, over a linear structure of tape lengths.
+At first look, some of these appear as configurations of black shapes—yet line is key to the process here too, as the black is drawn by rolling many lengths with an ink brayer, over a linear structure made with tape.

 Much thinking about the human conditions of dwelling—logistic, psychic and political—continues to drive new work in drawing.
 I do not represent what I experience, but ideas may inform the intention of “finding residence” on a sheet, in effort to hold a sense of humanity in the drawing field.
 In this way, some ideas that have arisen and flowed through the work are: the humanness of handbuilt structures, the natural world as a nurturer; the marginalization of creativity (and how artists reside psychically or literally at the edges of society); artwork as a dwelling place; verbal articulation as a way to mark one’s own territory; the economics and despair of homelessness; homelessness as a spiritual aspiration; the balance between structure and spontaneity in the “home” place that may be sought by a dweller; ritual-like versus exploratory acts of dwelling; social migration as impetus for making new dwelling sites; forced migration that takes them away; and how physical dwelling places and human dwelling habits reflect connections or disconnections between people and land.